kgalejandrino/FCC-Responsive-Web-Design/README.md

 ### Setup
 1. Download and unzip repo
 2. Run index.html

-P.S Codepen link on each project is also available for Live Demo!
+Note: Codepen link on each project is also available for Live Demo!

 ### Five Responsive Websites
 * #### Build a Tribute Page